jwodder/doapi/api.md

   latter, or is this only allowed when retrieving a single image?
 - What happens if you try to create a new SSH key with a key whose fingerprint has already been registered?
+- What are all of the `resource_type`s that action objects can be associated with?

 # Other notes